 Can I get a Refund for my snopass?

-We would like all of our snowmobiling friends to know that in seasons where snowmobile clubs are unable to groom their trails due to a lack of snow, Snoman Inc. does not provide refunds to SnoPass holders, nor do we provide a credit for the purchase of a SnoPass for the following year.
-We ask that you bear with us as we cannot control the weather as much as we would like to!
+There are no refunds through MPI or Snoman.
+We would like all of our snowmobiling friends to know that in seasons where snowmobile clubs are unable to groom their trails due to a lack of snow, Snoman Inc. does not provide refunds to Snopass holders, nor do we provide a credit for the purchase of a Snopass for the following year.
+We ask that you bear with us as we cannot control the weather as much as we would like to.

 What happens to the money collected from SnoPass sales in the years where there are reduced amounts of snow?

 Snoman operates under an agreement with the Government of Manitoba.
-This agreement requires that the monies Snoman receives from MPI from the sale of SnoPasses goes directly into a SnoFund Trust Account.
-Money from the SnoFund Trust Account can be used soley for activities designed for trail maintenance, trail improvements, and administration of the designated provincial trail system in accordance with the agreement.
+This agreement requires that the monies Snoman receives from MPI from the sale of Snopasses go directly into a SnoFund Trust Account.
+Money from the SnoFund Trust Account can be used solely for activities designed for trail maintenance, trail improvements, and administration of the designated provincial trail system in accordance with the agreement.

 Who manages the snofund trust?